 This same company might also require a custom software developed but does not have the resources for this project.
 This case also could require IT outsourcing for custom software development.

-Another case were it makes business sense to Outsource, is when you have the capabilities in-house but they are tied up working on other projects, or do not have enough time on hand to deliver the project on-time.
+Another case was it makes business sense to Outsource, is when you have the capabilities in-house but they are tied up working on other projects, or do not have enough time on hand to deliver the project on time.

 In a nutshell, the decision to outsource your business IT functions, depends, among other aspects, on the type of capability you require and the time constraints your business has.